 - Key fact:

-- This course is accredited by the Health and Care Professions Council (HCPC), which means you can register with them with you graduate.
+- This course is approved by the Health and Care Professions Council (HCPC) so you will be eligible to apply for registration with them when you graduate.

 Why study radiotherapy and oncology?